zalando-nakadi/fahrschein/fahrschein-spring-boot-starter/README.md

 ### Reference

-For a complete overview of available properties, the type and default value, please refer to the following table:
+For a complete overview of available properties, their type and default value, please refer to the following table:

 | Configuration                                 | Data type         | Default / Comment                                                                                                |
 |-----------------------------------------------|-------------------|------------------------------------------------------------------------------------------------------------------|